Frequently Asked Questions

 Q: Why is my final score lower (or higher) than the score I was originally given?

 A: Once the event has been scored across 500 tables, your score will be different than when it was scored across ten tables.
 The difference may be as much as 10%, because every result from each of the other 500 pairs will have an effect on your score.
 There is a more detailed explanation here.
+There is a simple, more visual explanation, here, and a full magazine article on the subject here.
+If you are checking the results booklet regularly, which I recommend, you can actually watch your scores fluctuate as each new club submits their results.

 Q: What do I do if I find a scoring error?